 Based on Sonoma Water's water right permits' terms established under State Water Resources Control Board (State Water Board) Decision 1610, the water supply condition for the Russian River is determined using cumulative inflow into Lake Pillsbury as the hydrologic index.
-Lake Pillsbury is a storage reservoir located in the Eel River watershed for Pacific Gas & Electric Company's (PG&E) Potter Valley Hydroelectric Project (PVP), which transfers water into the East Fork of the Russian River.
+Lake Pillsbury is a storage reservoir located in the Eel River watershed for Pacific Gas & Electric Company's (PG&E) Potter Valley Hydroelectric Project (PVP), which transfers water into the East Fork of the Russian River (East Fork).
 The Federal Energy Regulatory Commission (FERC) license for the PVP expired on April 14, 2022, and the PVP now operates on an annual license.
 PG&E has elected to surrender the operating license and decommission the PVP and developed a plan and schedule that was approved by FERC on July 29, 2022.
-Per PG&E's schedule, a final license surrender application and decommissioning plan will be submitted by January 29, 2025.
-FERC's license-surrender proceedings will likely take several years before PVP operations and long-term rules governing any imports to the Russian River watershed are resolved.
+In June 2024, PG&E requested an extension to the schedule with revised submittal dates of January 2025 for the draft license surrender application and decommissioning plan and June 2025 for the final submittal.
+FERC's license-surrender proceedings will likely take years before PVP operations and long-term rules governing any imports to the Russian River watershed are resolved.

 Notwithstanding these long-term issues, PG&E submitted a long-term flow regime request to modify flow requirements under the current FERC license on July 31, 2023.
 To reduce the potential seismic risk at Lake Pillsbury's Scott Dam, PG&E made the decision to keep the spillway gates open atop Scott Dam indefinitely, reducing the water storage capacity in Lake Pillsbury by approximately 20,000 acre-feet.
 Consequently, PG&E claims that Lake Pillsbury can no longer sustain normal operations under the current license terms.
-PG&E has proposed a reduction in the minimum flow requirements for the East Fork of the Russian River flows starting in 2024 until project decommissioning is complete.
+PG&E has proposed a reduction in the minimum release flow requirements for the East Fork flows starting in 2024 until project decommissioning is complete.

-In addition to these proposed reductions in transfers from lower minimum flow requirements, a transformer bank failure at the PVP powerhouse in 2021 has resulted in significant reductions in transfers into the Russian River.
-This failure caused PVP hydropower generation to cease and, with it, all associated discretionary transfers of Eel River water to the East Fork of the Russian River.
+In addition to these proposed reductions in transfers from lower minimum release flow requirements, a transformer bank failure at the PVP powerhouse in 2021 has resulted in significant reductions in transfers into the Russian River.
+This failure caused PVP hydropower generation to cease and, with it, all associated discretionary transfers of Eel River water to the East Fork.
 In October 2021, PG&E initially announced that the anticipated repairs would take up to two years at a cost of five to ten million dollars.
 On March 22, 2023, PG&E announced in a letter to FERC that it does not intend to replace the transformer.

 PG&E has indicated that without the ability to generate hydropower, PG&E will not likely make discretionary transfers through the PVP above its FERC license and contract obligations.
 Discretionary transfers to generate hydropower can occur up until early April if hydrologic conditions on the Eel River and at Lake Pillsbury are met.
-Without the discretionary transfer of Eel River water to generate hydropower, the total transfer through the PVP into the East Fork of the Russian River will be reduced by up to 456 acre-feet per day1.
+Without the discretionary transfer of Eel River water to generate hydropower, the total transfer through the PVP into the East Fork will be reduced by up to 456 acre-feet per day.